Markovian Foundations for Quasi-Stochastic Approximation with Applications to Extremum Seeking Control: Implications to Extremum Seeking Control

+The interpretation of the P-mean field representation is entirely different here because $\Upupsilon$ is no longer a nuisance term, but a critical part of the dynamics.
+Applications to design remains a topic for future research.

-The ODE \eqref{e:ESC=QSA} falls into the category of \textit{two time-scale QSA}, where $(Z_t, \Phi_t)$ represents the fast state variables.
+\wham{Interpretation as two time-scale QSA:} The ODE \eqref{e:ESC=QSA} falls into this category, where $(Z_t, \Phi_t)$ represents the fast state variables.
 The basic principle is that we can approximate the solution to the $(d+q)$-dimensional state space model through the following quasi-static analysis.
 For a given time $t$, let $\{ \barZ_r : r\ge t\}$ denote the solution to the state space model defining $\bfmZ$ with $\ODEstate_r \equiv \theta$ for all $-\infty < r<\infty$:

 The next step is to substitute the solution to obtain the approximate dynamics,